lynsei/dockistry/docs-why.use.this.md

 # why use dockistry?
-> "It is not our intention to create another tool or package manager, but rather... we intend to create a strategy engine."
+> "It is not our intention to create another tool or package manager, but rather... we intend to create a strategy engine and a community that contributes to it."

 - The developers of Dockistry have created it for developing websites and mobile apps using a single codebase.
 - Dockistry organizes [web components](https://github.com/forktheweb/dockistry/blob/master/docs-componentry.md), CDNjs packages, [frameworks](https://github.com/forktheweb/dockistry/blob/master/docs-frameworks.md), [databases](https://github.com/forktheweb/dockistry/blob/master/docs-database.md), and other [shiny-things](https://github.com/forktheweb/dockistry/blob/master/docs-infrastructure-packages.md) our experts find useful.